saobangmath/First-Android-app/README.md

-# Tutor Tutee
+# Noting app
-My first Android app
+My first Android app!!:D
-The app intent to help the student to better their studying with the tutor corresponding to each subjects.
+The app intent to help the user with noting their important task with deleting function

 To run the app under the Android Studio, go to the App part in the project, then open such part in the Android Studio Run Click!